system76/docs/content/upgrade-pop.md

 sudo apt update
 ```

 You'll be prompted to enter your system password, but when you type it, the letters won't show.
-Just continue typing the password and press <kbd>Enter</kbd>.
+Just continue typing the password and press `ENTER`.

 ```bash
 sudo apt full-upgrade